 - Extract information from Content Management Systems or Custom Relationship Management Software.

-What should be included in a content marketing plan?
+What should be included in a content marketing strategy for a nonprofit ?

 Let’s breakdown the definition of a content marketing strategy.
 First, the goal is to “ultimately, to drive profitable customer action.”
 Profitable customer actions for most nonprofits are donations and product sales.
 Remember, goals must be specific,quantifiable, measurable, and time focused.